Split-Correctness in Information Extraction: Introduction

-Tokenization, $N$-gram extraction, sentence boundary detection, paragraph segmentation (identifying paragraph breaks, whether or not marked explicitly~\cite{DBLP:journals/coling/Hearst97}) and machine-log itemization are all examples of what we call \e{splitters}.
-When IE is programmed in a development framework such as the aforementioned, we aspire to deliver the premise of being declarative---the developer specifies \e{what} end result is desired, and not \e{how} it is accomplished efficiently.
+Tokenization, $N$-gram extraction, paragraph segmentation (identifying paragraph breaks, whether or not marked explicitly~\cite{DBLP:journals/coling/Hearst97}), sentence boundary detection, and machine-log itemization are all examples of what we call \e{splitters}.
+When IE is programmed in a development framework such as the aforementioned ones, we aspire to deliver the premise of being declarative---the developer specifies \e{what} end result is desired, and not \e{how} it is accomplished efficiently.
 In particular, we would like the system to automatically detect the ability to split and distribute.
 This ability may be crucial for the developer (e.g., data scientist) who often lacks the expertise in software and hardware engineering.
 In this paper, we embark on a principled exploration of automated inference of \e{split-correctness} for information extractors.
 That is, we explore the ability of a system to detect whether an IE function can be applied separately to the individual segments of a given splitter, \e{without changing the semantics}.

-The basic motivation comes from the scenario where a long document is pre-split by some conventional splitters (as the above), and developers provide different IE functions.
-If the system detects that the provided IE function is correctly splittable, then it can utilize its multi-processor or distributed hardware to paralelize the computation.
+The basic motivation comes from the scenario where a long document is pre-split by some conventional splitters (like the aforelisted ones), and developers provide different IE functions.
+If the system detects that the provided IE function is correctly splittable, then it can utilize its multi-processor or distributed hardware to parallelize the computation.
 Moreover, the system can detect that IE programs are frequently splittable, and recommend the system administrator to materialize splitters upfront.
-Even more, the split guarantee facilitates \e{incremental maintenance}: when a large document undergoes a minor edit, like in the Wikipedia model, only the relevant segments (e.g., sentences or paragraphs) need to reprocessed.
-Later in this section, we discuss additional motivations to split-correctness.
+Even more, the split guarantee facilitates \e{incremental maintenance}: when a large document undergoes a minor edit, like in the Wikipedia model, only the relevant segments (e.g., sentences or paragraphs) need to be reprocessed.
+Later in this section, we discuss additional motivating scenarios for split-correctness.